pmcvtm/presentations/slides/the-800-file-gorilla/slides.md

 ---

-✅ Be specific and actionable
+✅ Be Specific and Actionable

 - list files and line numbers
 - allow author to indicate resolution